ifellows/salt/salt_website/src/content/docs/management/users.md

 ---
 title: Users
-description: Managing administrator accounts on the management server — roles, adding users, and resetting passwords.
+description: Managing administrator accounts on the management server, roles, adding users, and resetting passwords.
 ---

 The Users page manages accounts for the management server web interface.
 These are separate from tablet user accounts, which are managed on each tablet individually.